Warren-TUD/S3_Parquet_to_CSV/README.md

 The script combines, sorts and merges all the production and consumption parquet files to output two csv files being ```CosyGrid_Electircal_Meter_Readings_Mains.csv``` and ```CosyGrid_Electircal_Meter_Readings_Production.csv```.

-To run the script use the following command
+To run the script use the following command.
 ```
 python3 main.py
 ```